TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Introduction/Index.rst

 * :ref:`Contribution workflow <t3contrib:workflow-explained>`
 * :ref:`Setting-up-your-Git-environment`

-You will need to setup a specific git hook for the commit message, for example.
+You must setup a specific git hook for the commit message, for example.

 .. _recommended-reading: